NavyIFNDev/NavyIFN/README.md

 # NavyIFN
 First step: make the folder and start to orginize everything.
+[DONE]